-- Oil States 2013 Executive Compensation- This section describes and analyzes the executive compensation programs at Oil States in 2013 (beginning on page 97). - Effects of Spin-off on Outstanding Executive and Other Compensation Awards- This section discusses the effect of the spin-off on outstanding Oil States compensation awards and SpinCo compensation held by our Named Executive Officers (beginning on page 110). - SpinCo Compensation Programs- This section discusses the anticipated executive compensation programs at SpinCo (beginning on page 110).
+- Oil States 2013 Executive Compensation- This section describes and analyzes the executive compensation programs at Oil States in 2013 (beginning on page 99 of this information statement). - Effects of Spin-off on Outstanding Executive and Other Compensation Awards- This section discusses the effect of the spin-off on outstanding Oil States compensation awards and Civeo compensation held by our Named Executive Officers (beginning on page 112 of this information statement). - Civeo Compensation Programs- This section discusses the anticipated executive compensation programs at Civeo (beginning on page 113 of this information statement).